chrism-la/checkersGame/README.md

 CHECKERS GAME

-# Deployment

 # Initialization

-### The board comes with two different colors of checkers — Red and White.
+### The board comes with two different colors of checkers — Black and White.

-### The player to go first will be chosen at random.

-### The board is made of alternating light and dark squares.

 ### Each player has three rows of four checkers each.
 12 total

+### White pieces go first

+### The board is made of alternating light and dark squares.

 # Rules